NSAPH-Projects/spatial_regression_weighting/README.md

   - Centers for Medicare & Medicaid Services (2020).
 Medicaid and CHIP T-MSIS Analytic Inpatient file. **Restricted data containing protected health information; not publicly accessible.**

 ### Acknowledgements
 We are grateful to Shreya Nalluri, Amruta Nori-Sarma, Mary Willis, and Flannery Black-Ingersoll for their thoughtful discussions on Medicaid birth outcome data.
-The simulations in this paper were run on the FASRC cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
-The outcome analysis was run in the Harvard Regulated Data Environment supported by the
-University Research Computing and Data Services group at Harvard University.
+The simulations in this paper were run on the FASRC Cannon cluster, supported by the FAS Division of Science Research Computing Group at Harvard University.
+The outcome analysis was run on Regulated Data (ReD) Environment, operated by Harvard University Information Technology and supported by the Office of the Vice Provost for Research at Harvard University.

 ### Paper
 The paper associated with this repository is available on arXiv: